Policies & Resources

 The IBC will oversee outside inspections of the BSL2 designated spaces three times a year.
 The laboratory biosafety inspection report can be found here (more details to come).

 Research groups designated as BSL2 are required to submit their biosafety manuals and standard operating procedures to biosafety@richmond.edu.
-The IBC will be putting together a generalized biosafety manual that can serve as a resource for UR researchers; until then, please refer to the Centers for Disease Control and Prevention (CDC)'s Biosafety in Microbiological and Biomedical Laboratories (BMBL) guide.
+The IBC has put together a generalized biosafety manual that can serve as a resource for UR researchers.
+In addition, we encourage faculty to refer to the Centers for Disease Control and Prevention (CDC)'s Biosafety in Microbiological and Biomedical Laboratories (BMBL) guide.

 Environmental Health & Safety